modelbcompany/woodmontjs/docs/DISTRIBUTION.md

    This will rebuild the Storybook app and documentation website, build the production distrubution package, and then publish the package to the Github Package Registry.

+   Afterwards, the `postpublish` script will run automatically and publish the package to the NPM Registry as well.